maniospas/infos/README.md

 - Building or installing x86_64-elf-gcc
 - Setting up qemu-system-x86_64 for testing

 After completing these steps, you can build and run letOS directly on any Linux distribution.

-## ⚙️ Project Structure
+The project is structured as follows:

 - boot/ — 32-bit bootstrap code and transition to long mode
 - kernel/ — core 64-bit kernel and window manager